react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

 #### `mode`

-Defines the style for rendering and transitions:
+This is shortcut property which configures several options to configure the style for rendering and transitions:

 - `card` - Use the standard iOS and Android screen transitions.
 This is the default.
-- `modal` - This does 2 things:
+- `modal` - This does few things:
-  - Sets `headerMode` to `screen` for the stack unless specified.
+  - Sets `headerMode` to `screen` for all screens in the stack unless specified.
-  - Changes the screen animation to match the platform behavior.
+  - Changes the screen animation to match the platform behavior for modals.

-#### `headerMode`

-Specifies how the header should be rendered:

-- `float` - Render a single header that stays at the top and animates as screens are changed.
-This is a common pattern on iOS.
-- `screen` - Each screen has a header attached to it and the header fades in and out together with the screen.
-This is a common pattern on Android.
+  - Adjusts the `detachPreviousScreen` option so that the previous screen stays rendered.

 #### `detachInactiveScreens`

 Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
 Make sure to call `enableScreens` from [react-native-screens](https://github.com/software-mansion/react-native-screens) to make it work.
 Defaults to `true`.

+You can customize it further on per screen basis using the [`detachPreviousScreen`](#detachinactivescreen) option.

 ### Options